fruit trees

 XL

-* With the aim of achieving a second growth of the variety to achieve a greater amount of anticipated with better incersión angles.
+*With the objective of achieving a second growth of the variety in order to achieve a greater number of anticipations with better angles of uncertainty.

-Plant in a spring container, which is reared during the spring - summer.
+Plant in spring container, which is reared during spring - summer.

 Quality